 Performance Car of the Year

 Every year carmakers come up with clever ways to offer driving enthusiasts more for less, capitalising on new technologies to improve performance and handling.
-This category acknowledges their ingenuity, and the winner will be the car that delivers the most smiles per mile that were launched between 1st August 2018 to the 31st July 2019.
+This category acknowledges their ingenuity, and the winner will be the car that delivers the most smiles per mile that were launched between 1st June 2018 and 30th June 2019.

 Publication of the Year

 Historic car enthusiasts are never short of something to read with new books appearing every month.
-For this award, the judges are looking for a truly outstanding book, published between 1st August 2018 to the 31st July 2019.
+For this award, the judges are looking for a truly outstanding book, published between 1st June 2018 and 30th June 2019.
 It could be an extremely well-researched biography, a fascinating look at a particular era, marque, company or aspect of automotive history.
 It could be published in large numbers or be a limited edition.
 But it must stand out above all others.

 Restoration of the Year